brugr/hikami/README.md

 ## FAQ

+Should I use this?
+> Probably not.
+I'm still very much learning about how to make a "good" image,
+> and with the amounts of small fixes I push because I forget to do something basic
+> means I don't really recommend you use this unless you want to help out.

-I wanna run the first boot script again
+I wanna run the first boot script again, how do I do it?
 > Open a terminal and run `hikami-firstboot`